-- naive, who responds to every query with a malicious version of the requested file - hypocritical, who acts like a reliable peer most of the time but occasionally tries to send a malicious file - collaborative, who collaborate with each other in trust queries, expressing a positive opinion for malicious peers and a negative opinion for others - pseudospoofing, who change their pseudonym periodically to escape recognition-these attackers are the hardest to detect and their prevention is possible only after honest peers build a sufficient level of trust among themselves - pseudospoofing with collaborators, where the pseudospoofing peers are supported by a group of "collaborators" who normally act as trustworthy peers and build trust in their communities, but give their strongest support to their malicious peers when they receive a relevant trust query.9
+- naive, who respond to every query with a malicious version of the requested file. - hypocritical, who act like a reliable peer most of the time but occasionally tries to send a malicious file. - collaborative, who collaborate with each other in trust queries, expressing a positive opinion for malicious peers and a negative opinion for others. - pseudospoofing, who change their pseudonym periodically to escape recognition (i.e., the "Sybil attack" [7])-these attackers are the hardest to detect and their prevention is possible only after honest peers build a sufficient level of trust among themselves. - pseudospoofing with collaborators, where the pseudospoofing peers are supported by a group of "collaborators" who normally act as trustworthy peers and build trust in their communities, but give their strongest support to their malicious peers when they receive a relevant trust query.

 The simulated P2P networks operate with a Gnutellalike decentralized routing structure.
-Every peer is linked to a certain number of neighbors, and a query
+Every peer is linked to a certain number of neighbors, and a query message is propagated over these links for a certain number of hops specified by the TTL.
+The simulations are run with the following parameters:

-9This attack scenario is more meaningful then collaborators alone, since for malicious support in trust queries to be effective, the peer to receive the support must have a clean history in its neighborhood, hence must be changing its identity periodically.
+$^{5}$ This attack scenario is more meaningful than collaborators alone, since for malicious support in trust queries to be effective, the peer to receive the support must have a clean history in its neighborhood, hence must be changing its identity periodically.
 Otherwise, that peer would have been identified as malicious and the support to be given in trust queries would be irrelevant, as observed in Figure 5.